-Using flawed methodology, the BIA in Matter of Laguerre incorrectly concluded that N.J.
-Stat § 2C:35-10(a)(1) is divisible by substance and subject to the modified categorical approach.
-The BIA's decision and its application to Petitioner's case violate the Supreme Court's categorical approach precedents demanding certainty as to the elements of conviction for immigration consequences to trigger, and both violate and misunderstand New Jersey criminal law.
-Amici respectfully urge this Court to overturn Laguerre and grant the petition for review to avoid unauthorized and unjust consequences for noncitizens and defendants of New Jersey.
+Any finding that N.J.
+Stat § 2C:35-10(a)(1) is divisible by substance and subject to the modified categorical approach would violate the Supreme Court's categorical approach precedents demanding certainty as to the elements of conviction for immigration consequences to trigger, and both violate and misunderstand New Jersey criminal law.
+Amici respectfully urge this Court to grant the petition for review to avoid unauthorized consequences for New Jersey noncitizens and defendants.